ISCHEMIC STROKE

 - hypnotic drugs

-- cognitive enhancers – cholinergic deficiency is assumed in VaD (vascular dementia)
+- cognitive enhancers – cholinergic deficiency is suspected in VaD (vascular dementia)

-- studies have shown some effects of both donepezil and rivastigmine Black, 2003][Birks, 2013]
+- studies have shown some effects of both donepezil and rivastigmine (acetylcholinesterase inhibitors) Black, 2003][Birks, 2013]

-- to maintain mobility and reduce the risk of falls
+- maintain mobility and reduce the risk of falls

-- to help patients adapt to physical limitations and maintain independence for as long as possible
+- help patients adapt to physical limitations and learn techniques to maintain independence in daily activities for as long as possible